davidanthoff/jl4ds/docs/src/fileio.md

 ```
 The pipe syntax is particularly useful when you want to apply some data
 transformation to the data that you are loading.
 For example, you can
-filter the data before you materialize into a `DataFrame` like this:
+filter the data before you materialize it into a `DataFrame` like this:
 ```julia
 using Dataverse